 Repair Costs entitled you to receive the amount it takes to repair your refrigerator.
 If your refrigerator needs replacing and your insurance company is not letting you replace it, get an estimate of the repair and replacements costs, and send copies to your insurance company.

 (b) What are the policy limits?

-will reimburse for covered losses?
+What limits apply to the amount an insurer will reimburse for covered losses?
 What is the deductible or retention (the portion of the loss assumed by the Policyholder)?